Interested in our Vannamei shrimp? Contact us.

 Description

-Vannamei shrimp ( Litopenaeus vannamei ), also known as white-legged shrimp, are one of the most popular shrimp species worldwide.
+Vannamei shrimp (Litopenaeus vannamei), also known as whiteleg shrimp, are one of the most popular shrimp species worldwide.
 Our shrimp come from Vietnam or India.
 This species is known for its mild, slightly sweet flavor and firm texture.
-Their versatility makes them suitable for a wide variety of dishes: from grilled skewers to creamy pastas and refreshing salads.
+Thanks to their versatility, they are suitable for a wide variety of dishes: from grilled skewers to creamy pastas and fresh salads.